| > Columns > Boston

 the American statement's proposal for a national gasoline tax.
 But

+those are issues on which honorable and intelligent people can disagree.
 Will a statement by a group of academics and journalists have much

+of a political impact?
 Only time will tell.
 Many influential movements have started small.

 A liberalism that upholds the basic values of Western civilization,